packet-loss-gaming/Website/play/index.md

 Welcome to the Skelril closed beta program.
 We've decided to withhold our latest and greatest server, so that we can ensure that it is thoroughly tested, and well balanced before launch.
 If you're fortunate enough to take part in the closed beta.
 We welcome you, and look forward to seeing you in game!

-You can download the launcher by clicking the download link on the right.
+You can download the launcher by clicking the launcher download button.
 Hope to see you soon!